Skip to main content

 warning

-When TRANSPORT is http, the default behavior changes to require protecting your MCP server with OAuth as a security best practice.
+When TRANSPORT is http, the default behavior changes to require protecting your MCP server with OAuth as a security best practice for general multi-user deployments.

 When TRANSPORT is http, the following environment variables can be used to configure the HTTP server.
 They are all optional.